Skip to main content Scroll Top

 WHAT IT DOES

 Most of us think of sleep support when we hear melatonin.
-Yet while melatonin, a hormone produced by both the pineal gland (in our brains) and our gut, is best known for sleep, it also plays a role in bone formation12 and acts as an antioxidant, anti-inflammatory, pain reliever, and antidepressant.
+Yet while melatonin, a hormone produced by both the pineal gland (in our brains) and our gut, is best known for sleep, it also plays a role in bone formation and acts as an antioxidant, anti-inflammatory, pain reliever, and antidepressant.
 It has even been shown to help with heartburn.

 When it gets dark, the pineal gland secretes melatonin.
 As melatonin levels rise, our body temperature falls, causing us to feel sleepy.
 When it becomes light again, the blue light from the sun suppresses melatonin production.
 However, there is also blue light in our television, computer, and phone screens.
 So if we work inside and in front of screens and continue to use our screens up until bedtime, we are interfering with our natural sleep-wake cycles by suppressing the production of melatonin.